 Within your college, you’ll have the opportunity to meet academics and fellow students from around the world, and often from a broad range of subjects.
 You might find yourself debating your work in college seminars, over meals in the dining hall or in college accommodation late into the evening.
 Your college will give you the chance to establish a new circle of friends quickly, and get involved with a wide range of events and activities.

 As a graduate student you’ll belong to your college’s Middle Common Room (MCR) or Graduate Common Room (GCR), which is a student organisation as well as a physical room in college.
 Each college MCR usually elects a committee, who aim to foster a sense of community by organising social activities, promoting student well-being and representing student voices.

 All colleges provide library and IT facilities, welfare support, and sports and social events.
 Colleges often have accommodation available for rent by their graduate students, although most aren't able to guarantee accommodation.
 You aren’t obliged to make use of college facilities, but many graduate students find that their college greatly enriches their time at Oxford in a variety of ways.

-Your college will have a Tutor for Graduates or Senior Tutor whose role includes general oversight of all graduate members of the college, although your academic studies will be directed by your department or faculty.
-Each graduate student has a college adviser, a senior member of the college’s staff who will be able to offer support and advice.
+Your college can be a valuable source of support.
+Although your academic studies will be directed by your department or faculty, your college will have a Tutor for Graduates or Senior Tutor who has general oversight of all graduate members of the college.
+Each graduate student also has a college adviser, a senior member of the college’s staff who can offer support and advice.